jrang188/jrang188/README.md

 I am a computer science and business student at Simon Fraser University.
 - 🔭 Looking to work on full-stack AI projects
-- 🌱 Learning more about TypeScript, Go, Rust, and cloud computing with AWS
+- 🌱 Learning more about Go, Rust, and Azure
 - 💬 Ask me about Vue, React, Node.js, Python, and C
 - ⚡ Fun fact: I am a huge pro wrestling fan and I learning card tricks
 - 📫 Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/jrang188/)